 Forget about whatever happened in the kitchen during December.
 It’s a new year and a new start for your healthy eating plan.
 Fill your trolley with a balanced mixture of foods such as chicken, fish and pulses, complex carbohydrates like wholemeal pasta, brown rice or sweet potato, and fruit and vegetables.
 Remember to add in monounsaturated fats too.

 Getting your eating habits right will help to make sure that your body is getting a healthy well balanced diet to support your training plan.
-You can find out more about smarter eating here, or find a meal plan to help you achieve your goal on our website.
+You can find out more about smarter eating smarter eating, or find a meal plan to help you achieve your goal on our website.

 Anaerobic exercise, (lifting heavy weights or really exerting your muscles through cardiovascular activity), prompts your brain to release chemicals called endorphins, which trigger a positive feeling in your body (3).
 This is why working out regularly not only helps to keep your body in shape, but also benefits your mental state and helps you feel more upbeat.